‘Potential Worry-Wart’ Asked:

 3. Does the feeling fit the event?
-If you are boo-hooing like your dog died because you dropped a piece of ice on the floor, something else is going on and you may need to seek help.
-If you are sad and crying because an important relationship ended, this is grief and it looks a lot like depression, but it is a healthy response that will get better over time.
+If you are boo-hooing like your dog died because you dropped a piece of ice on the floor, something else is going on, and you may need to seek help.
+If you are sad and crying because an important relationship ended for example, this is grief which can look a lot like depression, but it is a healthy response that will get better over time.
 Don’t freak.
 Just give yourself some time.

-It basically all boils down to how much your feelings and mood are affecting your day to day functioning.
-Just don’t let the fear of your anxiety or depression keep you from living your life now.
-Know that if it does creep up, you’ll take care of it and it will be okay.
+It basically all boils down to how much your feelings and mood are affecting your day-to-day functioning.
+Just don’t let the fear of your anxiety or depression returning keep you from living your life now.
+Know that if it does creep back up, you’ll take care of it, and it will be okay.
 For now, just enjoy the mental health that you have!